Restore a suspended user

 6. To confirm, click Reactivate.

-If the Reactivate option isn't available, check Suspension reasons and their recovery options below.
+If the Reactivate option isn't available, check Suspension reasons and their recovery options later in this article.

 Restore users in bulk